polirritmico/telescope-lazy-plugins.nvim/README.md

     opts = {
       extensions = {
         lazy_plugins = {
-          -- Since in this config is only one big table, pass the path of this -- file into the `lazy_spec_table` field:
-          lazy_spec_table = vim.fn.stdpath("config") .. "/init.lua"
+          -- Since this config is only in one big table, pass the path of this -- file (~/.config/nvim/init.lua) into the `lazy_spec_table` field: lazy_spec_table = vim.fn.stdpath("config") .. "/init.lua"
         },
       },